jlucktay/adventofcode/aocautoself/pkg/cookiemonster/README.md

 `go run cookiemonster.go adventofcode.com | grep "\/session:" | cut -d' ' -f 2`

-If you have not already granted access, you will go through a Keychain popup.
+If you have not already granted this app access, you will go through a Keychain popup to supply your password.

+The password is necessary to decrypt the cookies.